-Money in elections has long dominated American politics, but the scale of the problem has gotten much worse since the Supreme Court made its infamous 2010 ruling that has become popularly known as simply: Citizens United.
+Money politics has long dominated American politics, but the scale of the problem has gotten much worse since the Supreme Court made its infamous 2010 ruling that has become popularly known as simply: Citizens United.
 This ruling, over the objections of the minority liberal Justices allowed corporations to spend unlimited amounts of money in elections.
-Campaign contributions buy influence from elected officials as corporations, labor unions, and other organizations spend billions of dollars each year to lobby Congress and federal agencies.
-Also visit our election reform section.
+Also visit our main section on election reform.

 According to election reform advocacy group Common Cause, billions of dollars have been spent on buying American elections since that ruling and much of it has come from completely anonymous organizations.
 At least six billion dollars amount spent on the 2012 election according to an estimate by the non-partisan Center for Responsive Politics.
 Candidates backed by huge one-time donations from the wealthy are inevitably more beholden to special interests.
 Money is exchanged directly for political favors, such as generous campaign donations for a lucrative government contract.